guppyfish123/SOC_Lab/Installation/MISP.md

 Fill in the following details for your user:
 1. Emails address (This can be made up)
 2. Tick ***Set Password*** and set a password for the account
-3. Select your organisation that you have just made
+3. Select your organization that you have just made
 4. Assign role as ***Org Admin***
 5. Click Create User once completed

 <br>

 ### Feeds
-To enable feed to have them appear on your List Events, go to Synce Actions > Feeds.
-By defualt MISP should have ~73 feeds avaliable for you to enable at choice under the ***List Feeds*** tab.
+To enable feed to have them appear on your List Events, go to sync Actions > Feeds.
+By default MISP should have ~73 feeds available for you to enable at choice under the ***List Feeds*** tab.
 If there are not ~73 feeds listed, they can be added manually by using the ***Import Feeds from JSON*** tab on the left.
 Copy and Past the following JSON into MISP and click add: https://github.com/MISP/MISP/blob/2.4/app/files/feed-metadata/defaults.json